 "Apology accepted, Captain Needa."
 Spoken by Vader after executing the poor sap.

 Director Displacement: George Lucas was the executive producer, and neither directed nor wrote the final script for the film.
 He was however heavily involved in the conceptual stage, writing the original story with its central twist, the Han/Leia romance, Yoda, and the general overall tone of the film, which was intended to be a Genre Shift into horror.

-Ensemble Darkhorse: Boba Fett.
-He had no more than four lines in the entire series and to this day he is highly regarded as one of the most popular characters in the entire series due to this mysterious character who could get semi-huffy with Darth Vader and live (and, of course, his awesome armor).
+Boba Fett.
+He had no more than four lines in the entire series and to this day is highly regarded as one of the most popular characters in the entire series, due to his mysterious nature, and his fearlessness even in the face of Vader (and, of course, his awesome armor).